Elie-aero/Aerospace-CFD-Portfolio/README.md

 This repository will serve as my **open portfolio**, where I’ll upload:

-- Learning notes and resources I study
+- Learning notes and resources.
 - Code, scripts, and simulation files (OpenFOAM, Python, Fluent)
 - Final project reports with visuals and validation comparisons